thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 ## Generic Token Batch Issuance

 Implementors SHOULD be aware of the inherent linear cost of this token type.
-An Issuer MAY ignore TokenRequest if the number of tokens per request past a limit.
+An Issuer MAY ignore `GenericTokenRequest` if the number of tokens per request is past a limit.

 # IANA considerations